nwowner/airgap-machine-entropy-bip39/README.md

-# ⚡ nwowner- airgap-machine-entropy-bip39
+# ⚡ nwowner-genesis // Sovereignty Engine

-CSPRNG goes brrr. 🚫🔌 `window.crypto` pulls raw machine entropy directly from your local hardware—not predictable math.
+> "CSPRNG goes brrr. 🚫🔌 `window.crypto` pulls raw machine entropy directly from your local hardware—not predictable math."

-The ultimate alternate-history BIP-39 key generator by **nwowner** (the name that *should* have been on the whitepaper but would have never been taken seriously).
+The ultimate alternate-history BIP-39 key generator by **nwowner** (the name that *should* have been on the Bitcoin Whitepaper).

-This is a zero-dependency, single-file HTML application built for maximum privacy, sovereign self-custody, and true air-gapped execution.
-It maps 128/256 bits of hardware-harvested entropy into cryptographically secure 12 or 24-word seed phrases following the exact Bitcoin BIP-39 protocol standard.
+This is a zero-dependency, single-file HTML application built for maximum privacy, anti-keylogger protection, and true air-gapped execution.
+It maps 128/256 bits of hardware-harvested machine entropy into cryptographically secure 12 or 24-word seed phrases following the exact Bitcoin BIP-39 protocol standard.

 ---

-## 🔒 Security Architecture
+## 🔒 Advanced Security Architecture

-1. **Hardware-Driven Randomness:** Uses native `window.crypto.getRandomValues()` to harvest entropy directly from your system's hardware state.
-It layers this with a real-time mouse-movement pooling mechanism to inject additional chaotic machine entropy.
-2. **Zero Network Exposure:** No external CDNs.
-No Google Analytics.
-No third-party Javascript packages.
-Everything—from CSS layouts to the cryptographic hashing engine—is self-contained in a single file.
-3. **Environment Threat Monitor:** Built-in proactive scanning that inspects network status, checks window dimensions for malicious background mirroring/recording, monitors script load origins, and warns you if the browser detects a non-air-gapped environment.
+1. **Expanded Sandbox Coordinate Area:** The entropy-harvesting playground features an expanded 280px canvas container.
+Sweeping your mouse inside this grid injects high-resolution human micro-movement timing noise over the machine's underlying CSPRNG hooks.
+2. **Anti-Keylogger Matrix Keyboard:** Includes a randomized virtual input engine utilizing a Fisher-Yates shuffle algorithm.
+Keys scramble dynamically on every single click, entirely bypassing hardware or software keyloggers monitoring your operating system keyboard input layout.
+3. **BIP-39 Passphrase Support:** Full deployment for the optional "25th word" passphrase layer, creating a hidden, custom wallet matrix side-by-side with your standard seed phrase.

 ---

+## 🛠️ The Cryptographic Telemetry Drawer: Verified Offline

+In Bitcoin, the motto is **"Don't Trust, Verify."** These four live-rendered cryptographic parameters serve as your local proof of mathematical honesty.

+### 🧬 1.
+Local Machine Hardware Entropy (XOR Layered Hex)
+* **What it is:** A direct window into your machine's physical hardware state combined with your unique mouse movement timing pixels.
+* **Why it matters:** If this hex ever looks identical or follows a predictable pattern when refreshing, the system is rigged.
+It must be mathematically unique every time.

+### 🔑 2.
+Derived 512-bit Root Seed Hex (BIP-39 Pbkdf2 Signature)
+* **What it is:** The mathematical master key stretching your written English words and your passphrase together using a local PBKDF2-SHA512 hashing layer.
+* **Why it matters:** This proves your local code executed the exact protocol standard.
+You can test your words in an independent offline calculator (like Ian Coleman's tool) and it will render this identical master hex.

+### 🏴 3.
+Master Private Key (`xprv`) & Watch-Only Public Key (`xpub`)
+* **What it is:** The Hierarchical Deterministic (HD) root key strings used to derive all subsequent Bitcoin addresses and child keys.
+* **Why it matters:** These strings are fully unlocked using an embedded, standalone cryptographic calculation script.
+They display instantly on **any device or web browser**, even when opened as a completely isolated raw local file (`file://`) with zero internet.

+---

 ## 🚀 How to Execute Like a Sovereign Pleb

-While this tool can be hosted on GitHub Pages for distribution convenience, **NEVER generate production keys on a machine actively connected to the internet.**
+Never generate production-grade keys while actively connected to the internet.
 Follow the proper air-gap protocol:

-1. **Download:** Save the `index.html` file from this repository onto a clean, empty USB flash drive.
+1. **Download:** Save your single `index.html` file onto a clean, empty USB flash drive.
-2. **Isolate:** Boot an isolated computer, prefer using an ephemeral live operating system (like Tails OS or a fresh Ubuntu live USB).
+2. **Isolate:** Boot an isolated computer using an ephemeral live operating system (like Tails OS).
-3. **Disconnect:** Physically pull out your Wi-Fi cards, disconnect Ethernet cables, and turn off Bluetooth.
+3. **Disconnect:** Physically pull out your Wi-Fi cards, disconnect Ethernet cables, and turn off all network interfaces entirely.
-4. **Run:** Insert your USB drive, open the local `index.html` file inside an open-source browser (Firefox/Chromium), pass the Environment Checks, and generate your keys.
+4. **Run:** Open the local `index.html` file inside an open-source browser, fill the entropy canvas, select your passphrase variables, and generate your keys.
 5. **Secure:** Physically write your words down on paper or stamp them into steel.
-Do not take photos or save screenshots.
-Back in the day I used a Polaroid camera, but those are probably extinct now.
+Do not take photos, screenshots, or cloud backups.

 ---

-## 🛠️ Verification & Math

-The internal SHA-256 integrity check allows you to verify that the code running in your browser matches the raw cryptographic hash of the source code file.

-* **Protocol Alignment:** BIP-0039 standard compliant
-* **Entropy Engine:** CSPRNG + Mouse Hardware Seed Mixer
-* **KDF / Hashing Layer:** Native Web Cryptography API (`SubtleCrypto`)
+## 📲 How to Use Your Generated Wallet

+Your generator creates a standard, universally recognized **BIP-39 mnemonic phrase**.
+To load it into an everyday device:

+* **Hardware Wallets (Recommended):** Open your device (Jade, Coldcard, BitBox02, Trezor), select "Import/Restore Wallet", and enter your 12/24 words.
+* **Mobile/Desktop Wallets:** Load open-source software (BlueWallet, Electrum, Sparrow), select "Import from Seed", and type your phrase.
+* **Crucial Setting:** If you enabled the optional **25th-word passphrase** in your generator, you must toggle "Passphrase support" or "BIP-39 Passphrase" in your wallet software and type it in there, or you will open a completely different, empty wallet profile.

-*Made by NWOwner.
+*Made by nwowner.
 Your hardware, your sovereign wealth.*